Camp Arcadia

 The food at Camp Arcadia is perhaps the most important single item in the life of a camper or counselor.
 To enter a clean and cheerful dining hall, to have food served promptly and quietly, and to be able to eat a meal in an unhurried and comfortable atmosphere will set the tone of our whole camp program.
 The entire team is responsible for preparing nutritious, wholesome, creative and well-balanced meals and snacks for an active and energetic camp family.

-• Overseeing the specifics of each meal and manage the execution and design of a daily menu for all types of eaters including vegetarians, vegans and gluten-free
+• Execution a daily family style menu for all types of eaters including vegetarians, vegans and gluten-free

 • Leading with flexibility.
 In a camp environment you can anticipate unexpected situations such as guests, Wellness Center requests, special needs and eaters, and more.